Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-lun/README.md

 * OK if all checked LUNs report normal health and are online.
 * WARN if a LUN reports a degraded health status, or one this check does not know.
+* WARN if a LUN reports health status "Write-protected".
-* WARN if a LUN's running status is one this check does not know.
+* WARN if a LUN is "Initializing" or "Deleting", or reports a running status this check does not know.
 * CRIT if a LUN reports health status "Faulty", "No Input", "Invalid" or "Offline".
 * CRIT if a LUN's running status is "Offline".
 * WARN or CRIT if a thin LUN's used capacity reaches `--warning` or `--critical`.
 Both are off by default.